-The State of South Carolina offers the Ready to Work (R2W) career assessment to eleventh graders as an exit exam.
+The State of South Carolina plans to offer WorkKeys to all 11th grade students beginning this school year.
+A certificate will be issued to each student that has their scores in each assessment area.
+SC also has adopted the offers the Ready to Work (R2W) career assessment to eleventh graders as an exit exam.
 The Ready to Work assessment determines the student's skill level in Applied Mathematics, Locating Information (or Graphic Literacy), and Reading for Information.
 Depending on the score level of the students, the Ready to Work assessment offers a certificate that students will be able to share with employers demonstrating the level of skills they have mastered.